Sydney Road Community School

-The Sydney Road Community School is a small government school located in Sydney Road in the Melbourne suburb of Brunswick.
+The Sydney Road Community School is a small government school located on Sydney Road in the suburb of Brunswick, Melbourne, Australia.
 It has approximately 100 students from Year 7 to Year 12.
 Established in 1972 at the height of the alternative education movement, the school has no fees, no uniform and no examinations until Year 12.
 The school prides itself on being able to achieve success with students who may have struggled in the mainstream school system.
 This does, however, mean that the school often ranks lowly in academic rankings of schools.